LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   * add new SampleMoveMenuItem and EntityMoveModal to be used by the SamplesEditButton
   * add getMoveConfirmationData and moveSamples API action calls
   * handle selectionKey for useSnapshotSelection case
+  * add move menu item to sample overview page and usage of EntityMoveModal

 ### version 2.328.0
 *Released*: 19 April 2023